turingschool/front-end-curriculum/lessons/client-side-security.md

 One theory: it's really, really, very, very hard to understand fully.

 Developers who specialize in security are few and far between.
 They get paid a lot of money.
-They also have a lot of responsability.
+They also have a lot of responsibility.

 Let these larger points drive the way you approach security in the applications that you build.